-I think great new movies come in threes as the ones I saw premiered at the 61st London Film Festival are films you should be excited about.
+I think GREAT NEW MOVIES COME IN THREES, as the ones I saw premiered at the 61st BFI London Film Festival are ones you should be excited about.

-director David Gordon Green; stars Jake Gyllenhaal, Tatiana Maslany and Miranda Richardson.
+U.K. release date: 8 December 2017 – director David Gordon Green; stars Jake Gyllenhaal, Tatiana Maslany, and Miranda Richardson.